Presence-Event Berlin

 Touch the Untouchable: XR as a medium for university teaching

-Have universities already arrived in the world of virtual realities?
-What opportunities and challenges does extended reality (XR) bring to the university environment and what role does it play in the design of future teaching and learning landscapes?
-The TU Berlin’s Reality Lab approaches these questions through applications that visualise the otherwise untouchable.
-The event invites you to explore and discuss the possibilities of integrating XR into higher education.
+Have universities already arrived in the world of virtual reality?
+What opportunities and challenges does extended reality (XR) bring to the university environment and what role does it play in shaping the teaching/learning landscapes of tomorrow?
+Immerse yourself in applications from the Realitaetenlabor (TU Berlin) that approach these questions by visualising the otherwise untouchable and discuss with us how XR can be successfully integrated into higher education.

 Evening programme